Chapter 15: The Voice

 walk on those trails, and I thought that I understood the entire reason

 for that.
-However, I only understood in part.
-You see, enemy ambushes on
+However, I only understood part of it.
+You see, enemy ambushes

 feared, and they were almost always placed on trails, around camps, and